Did you know that the average person is flooded with around 362 advertisements every day?

 Where to Advertise Your Commercial Real Estate Ads

-Moving the above principles of clear, conversational, and colorful copy to a billboard ad is easy enough with a few tweaks.
-Keep your billboard ad simple: include a memorable commercial real estate tagline and clear descriptions of what you are offering a potential buyer.
+If you want to use this tactic, keep your billboard ad simple: include a memorable commercial real estate tagline and clear descriptions of what you are offering a potential buyer.
 Include your contact details in a large font that can easily be read from the highway.

 A great billboard for commercial real estate isn’t overcrowded with images, logos, font, or paint pots of colors.
 Cut back and pick out a focal image, matched with a few lines of text in two or three complementary colors.